Ficus benguetensis

-Ficus benguetensis (called 豬母乳 in Taiwan) is a shrub or tree of the family Moraceae living at low altitudes in the Ryu Kyu Islands, Taiwan and in the Philippines but not in Palawan.
+Ficus benguetensis (called 豬母乳 in Taiwan) is a shrub or tree of the family Moraceae living at low altitudes in the Ryukyu Islands, Taiwan and in the Philippines but not in Palawan.
 It lives as an understorey tree in humid forest environment and along streams and rivers.

 Taxonomy

 Ficus benguetensis was described by the American botanist Elmer Drew Merrill in 1905.
 Within the genus, Ficus benguetensis belongs to the subgenus Sycomorus section Sycocarpus subsection Sycocarpus.

 Description

-Tree or shrub up to 15 meters.
+Tree or shrub up to 15 meters tall.
 New leaves are characteristically reddish or orange before reaching maturation.
 Leaves are symmetric, elliptic to oblong.
 Figs grow often from stipules on growing from the trunk of male trees but grow by pairs on apical branches on female trees.
 Figs are subglobose to ellipsoid or ovoid, the apex is flat or concave.
 The figs are green but the inside of the figs is pink to reddish pink.
 At maturity, the figs became yellowish green.